facebook

 Tax Credits

 The federal government allows you to claim tax credits for out-of-pocket tuition and related educational expenses through the American Opportunity Credit.
-At the end of the tax year, an IRS form 1098-T will be in ctcLink to students who qualify.
+At the end of the tax year, an IRS Form 1098-T will be in ctcLink to students who qualify.

 Tax Credits